 Look for people who are interested in a mentoring and peer coaching environment, but also consider personality.
 Some people choose to focus their careers more on people management, while others are more tactical.

-You want individuals with strong interpersonal skill, who are comfortable working with peers and having one-on-one conversations.
+You want individuals with a skill set that includes strong communications and a comfort with working with peers and having one-on-one conversations.
 Customer service analytics can help your coaches identify issues with the customer service process and address them with targeted training.
 (Hint: This is where that coaching report comes in handy!)

 Achieve Service Excellence With Excellent Customer Service Training